 The trick is to become familiar with this system and move accordingly.
 If you want to reform the system or change Nigeria, become a politician or an activist.

-> But if you’re going to build a successful business and make some real profit, then you have to move like jaguar, or in this case, like green white then green again.
+But if you’re going to build a successful business and make some real profit, then you have to move like a jaguar, or in this case, like green white, then green again.

-> Here are a few tips for navigating the Nigerian’ business jungle and become a successful entrepreneur!
+Here are a few tips for navigating the Nigerian’ business jungle and becoming a successful entrepreneur!

-> Tips to Become Successful as an Entrepreneur in Nigeria
+Tips to Become Successful as an Entrepreneur in Nigeria

 This sounds rather paradoxical because, more often than not, the police can be quite a hassle.
 The truth is they are human too.

 The best way to deal with the police is to employ the ultimate trifecta: obey the law, be polite and, most importantly, always have change.